 Hi!
 It’s Willow.
 I started winter hiking in the winter of 2016 and fell in love with the beauty of the high peaks in winter (read more about my entry into winter hiking here).
 Laying eyes on the snow covered Presidential Range is incredibly stunning and I wanted to get up there.
 Every hiker dreams of a Mount Washington Winter Summit.
-Here’s my story below….
+I share my story below….

 My sights were set on Mount Washington for 2017 which I knew would be good training for Mount Katahdin in 2018.
 The challenge, of course, is the weather.
 With high winds most of the winter and the fact that I am confined to hiking every other weekend, picking a good day was challenging.
 I also needed to find a hiking partner or two who would be up for the spontaneity of it.
-Attempting a Mount Washington Winter Summit is no joke – it takes much preparation, and the weather
+Attempting a Mount Washington Winter Summit is no joke – it takes much preparation, and the weather is ever changing.

 On the way up the Ammonoosuc Ravine Trail, I noticed how light the winds were.
 The forecast that day was calling for winds to die in the afternoon and for skies to remain clear.
 We were making good time so I turned to my friend and said “If the winds are still this calm when we get to the hut, would you consider bagging Washington with me?”.
 She smiled and said that she would as long as she could get a text to her husband about the change in plans.
 She did and we convinced another in our party to join.